TinyPic: Service interruptions

 In July 2010, TinyPic blocked access to the site to users from Argentina, cutting off thousands of users to access, view, or delete their stored images.
 As of August 2010, no statement has been released from TinyPic nor any of the numerous users' questions replied; instead, a sign appears upon accessing the website inviting users to join Photobucket, but without giving any solutions for the users' stored images and videos.

 On September 23, 2010, TinyPic blocked uploads from "international locations" (i.e. locations outside of the USA, UK, Australia, Canada, and others) and that all links are turned off.

 TinyPic gave the following explanation on its homepage in regards to the issues on September 23, 2010: "We heard from many of our users in regards to these changes and we appreciate your feedback.
 TinyPic has restored linking to your images and enabled uploading.
 Please rest assured no content was removed from the site.
 We tried to notify users on TinyPic and requested they move their content to Photobucket.
 Unfortunately this messaging was insufficient and has taken many of our users by surprise and we apologize.
 Our intent was to begin combining some of the best features of TinyPic and Photobucket, thereby offering users a better experience.
 Any changes in the future will be better communicated.
 Once again, we apologize for the inconvenience."

 Shutdown

-In July 2019, a message appeared on the homepage announcing that the service would be shutting down in 2019.
+In July 2019, a message appeared on the homepage announcing that the service would be shutting down later that same year.
 The message cited decreasing advertising revenues which had made it impractical to continue with a free service, and recommended that users switch to its sister site Photobucket.
 Photobucket had abandoned free image hosting in 2017 and requires payment to host images.

-On September 9, 2019, Tinypic was officially shut down with a period to allow existing users prior to the shutdown date to download all their photos up until September 19, 2019.
+On September 9, 2019, TinyPic was officially shut down with a period to allow existing users prior to the shutdown date to download all their photos up until September 19, 2019.

-Criticism

-One of the main criticisms leveled at TinyPic was that uploaded images or videos, which were not associated with an account, usually got deleted within a few days or weeks, resulting in any post or website that used TinyPic displaying a "picture not found" error message, and the same URLs being reused for other images some time later.
-Images or videos which were associated with an account were not deleted.